Pal8304/personal-website/README.md

 Projects ToDo:
 - [x] Make project links better
 - [x] Provide better UI to tags
+- [ ] Add deployment link instead of icon for it

 Coding Profile ToDo:
-- [ ] Add graphs when hovering over the coding profile links
+- [ ] Add graphs when hovering over the coding profile links ( image for now )
+- [ ] Fetch data from the APIs and show them in the graphs

 Overall Portfolio ToDo:
 - [ ] Add better animations everywhere